elena-orlova/elena-orlova.github.io/_pages/about.md

   - /about.html
 ---

 I am a 3rd-year Computer Science Ph.D. student at the University of Chicago.
-I am fortunate to have the opportunity to work under the guidance of Professor [Professor Rebecca Willett](https://willett.psd.uchicago.edu).
+I am fortunate to have the opportunity to work under the guidance of [Professor Rebecca Willett](https://willett.psd.uchicago.edu).
 My research interests lie at the intersection of Machine Learning and Computer Vision, with an emphasis on scientific applications.
 I am deeply committed to using my skills and expertise to impact the world positively, and I am excited to continue exploring and advancing the frontiers of these fields through my doctoral studies.

 <!-- I'm a 3rd year Computer Science PhD student at University of Chicago working with [Prof. Rebecca Willett](https://willett.psd.uchicago.edu).
 My interests lie at Machine Learning/Computer Vision with scientific applications.  -->